MicrosoftDocs/learn/learn-pr/azure/manage-multiple-environments-using-bicep-github-actions/includes/3-handle-similarities-between-environments-using-reusable-workflows.md

 The condition here translates to: *if the environmentType parameter's value is equal to 'Production', then run the step*.

 Although conditions are a way to add flexibility to your workflow, try not to use too many of them.
 They complicate your workflow and make it harder to understand its flow.
-If you see a lot of conditions in a called workflow, then a called workflow might not be the best solution for the workflow that you plan to run, and you might need to redesign your overall workflow.
+If you see a lot of conditions in a called workflow, then a called workflow might not be the best solution for the deployment, and you might need to redesign your overall workflow.

 Also, consider using YAML comments to explain the conditions that you use and any other aspects of your workflow that might need more explanation.
 Comments help make your workflow easy to understand and work with in the future.
 You'll see some example YAML comments in the exercises throughout this module.